JaidenEsprit/JaidenEsprit/README.md

 **About me: 🪴**

-*I am a recent interdisciplinary studies graduate at Arizona State University *I love finding ways to blend programming with art
+I am a recent interdisciplinary studies graduate at Arizona State University<br />
+I love finding ways to blend programming with art<br />

 **How to reach me**